Realm: Southern Eurasia

 Saline depressions are sunken landforms that often host a unique, salt-tolerate type of vegetation called halophytes.
 These areas also contain freshwater oases within a hyper-arid region.
 They are particularly important to a diverse population of animals and plants, including rodents and grazing camels, during dry seasons.
 Scattered across the northern Saharan desert, such as the Qattara depression at 120 m below sea level, these depressions are also known as chotts (shallow, irregularly flooded depressions) and sebkhas (irregularly flooded depressions).

 The Saharan Halophytics cover a number of saline depressions scattered across northern Africa.
 The most extensive areas from west to east are Iriki and Oued Draa in Morocco; Rhir Valley, Sebkhat Tidikelet, Sebkha of Timimoun, Chott Hodna, and Chott Melghir in Algeria; and the Chott el Gharsa (600 km2), Chott Djerid (4,600 km2), and Chott Fedjedj (800 km2) in Tunisia.
 The Qattara Depression and the Siwa Depression in Egypt are two of the most important depressions in the ecoregion.

 The Qattara Depression is 285 km long and 135 km wide and covers approximately 19,500 km2 of land below sea level.
 Salt marshes occupy approximately 300 km2, with some areas having encroaching wind-blown sands.
 The Siwa Depression extends east-west over 82 km and is up to 28 km wide.
 This depression has 18 lakes covering approximately 7 km2 with a maximum depth of 25 m below sea level.
 Each lake is surrounded by brackish marshlands.

-All of the lakes are saline, but are supplied with freshwater from 18 underground springs, for example, the Nubian sandstone aquifer which is the largest known fossil water aquifer system in the eastern Saharan desert.
-Temperatures reaches 50°C in the summer and drops below 0°C in winter during the nights.
+All of the lakes are saline, but are supplied with fresh water from 18 underground springs, for example, the Nubian sandstone aquifer which is the largest known fossil water aquifer system in the eastern Saharan desert.
+Temperatures reach 50°C in the summer and drop below 0°C in winter during the nights.
 Rainfall is irregular, varying between 10 and 100 mm per year.
-Here, evaporation from surface water and groundwater exceeds rainfall at close to 3000 mm per annum, leading to the deposition of soluble salts to form saline soils, or solonchaks.
+Here, evaporation from surface water and groundwater exceeds rainfall at close to 3000 mm per annum, leading to the deposition of soluble salts to form saline soils or solonchaks.